St John the Baptist Church, South Witham

 Welcome to St John the Baptist, our beautiful, ancient church situated in the heart of South Witham.

-We live and worship within our village community, partnering with churches at North Witham, Castle Bytham, Little Bytham, Careby and Creeton , the other churches looked after by our incumbent Reverend Graham Buckle.
+We live and worship within our village community, partnering with churches at North Witham, Castle Bytham, Little Bytham, Careby and Creeton, the other churches looked after by our priest Reverend Graham Buckle.

 Our core congregation is on the smaller side – we prefer the term intimate! - but we are warm, welcoming and open our doors to anyone who would like to join us no matter their own personal situation, status or beliefs.
 If you are calling in for the first time or just passing through then please introduce yourself to our church warden and vergers, and you will be assured of a warm welcome.

 We are part of a wider community and are involved with various aspects of village life.
 We have close connections with the local primary school and take part in village events.
-We also hold concerts throughout the year to raise much needed funds for maintaining our buildings and open our doors for fundraising activities such as the Macmillan Coffee Morning.
+We also hold concerts throughout the year to raise much needed funds for maintaining our buildings and open our doors for fundraising activities such as coffee mornings.

 We consider our community to be wider than that on our doorstep.
 We have links with Farm Africa, to which the proceeds from our Harvest Auction have been sent for some years, and more recently with the local Food Bank in Grantham – this year the monetary collection at the Harvest Festival was sent to Farm Africa, and the non-perishable offerings were given to the Food Bank.

 We are an Anglican church, part of the Church of England, though we welcome people of all denominations to worship with us.
 Several other Christian denominations are represented among our regular communicants.